salmanprottoy/CRM-Software-laravel/README.md

 # CRM Software Laravel

-CRM(Customer Relation Management System) is a SaaS (software as a service) application that manages customer relationship for small business organizations built using two different technologies, Node.JS and Laravel
+CRM(Customer Relation Management System) is a SaaS (software as a service) application that manages customer relationship for small business organizations built using two different technologies, Node.JS and Laravel.

 ---

 ## Getting Started

 - #### Clone the Repo first

 - #### Install composer then